 - True to size

 - Value for money

 - Too soft

-Nike Hyperdunk X Low
+Nike Hyperdunk X Low review

 The release of the original Hyperdunk in 2008 was a revolutionary statement that shaped the basketball shoe landscape for years to come—changing the pace from bulkier, leather built shoes to lightweight, minimalistic kicks.

 With each new yearly release of the high top version came its low top version, often different in a few specs but similar in many regards.

 After taking a break from the past few Hyperdunk models, I decided to try out the Hyperdunk X, noting its popularity among NBA players.
 It is worth noting that this X low has the same design and technology as its high cut counterpart minus the cut.